SAP Negotiations

 Best Practices:

 • Only Bundle What You Need: Make a list of SAP products/modules you truly plan to use in the next term.
 If SAP proposes adding others โ€œfor a great bundle price,โ€ evaluate those independently.
-It might be cheaper to buy three products at 50% off than 5 at 55% off if two are wasted.
+It might be cheaper to buy three products at 50% off than five at 55% off if two are wasted.
 Insist on transparency in the bundle pricingโ€‹ โ€“ you want to know the breakdown of costs/discounts per component to judge each.

 • Enterprise Agreement Benefits: A well-negotiated ELA can fix pricing for additions, give you some โ€œall you can eatโ€ usage, or provide a bucket of licenses to draw from.
 If you go that route, ensure it covers the key products youโ€™ll need and is truly cost-effective.
 Sometimes, an ELA might bundle a bunch of SAPโ€™s portfolio (ERP, CRM, SRM, etc.) with an annual fee.
-Only go there if you have a mature SAP roadmap using most of those โ€“ otherwise, youโ€™re funding products you wonโ€™t touch.
+Only go there if you have a mature SAP roadmap that utilizes most of those โ€“ otherwise, youโ€™re funding products you wonโ€™t use.
 If considering an ELA, negotiate a substantial discount given the long commitment, and try for some flexibility to drop portions if not used after a period.

-Trap: Bundling can be a Trojan horse for shelfware.
+Bundling can be a Trojan horse for shelfware.
 SAP reps may include additional products in the deal because it boosts their sales numbers, and they claim itโ€™s free due to discounts.
 But nothing is truly free โ€“ you might be paying maintenance on that extra software or incurring implementation costs later.

 If bundling makes sense, negotiate the bundle terms: For example, โ€œWe agree to purchase these 4 product families over 3 years for X dollars, a Y% discount off the list.
 If we donโ€™t consume all entitlements, can we swap some for others of equal value?โ€ Try to build in exchange rights within a bundle (maybe swap one cloud service for another if priorities change).